djannot/ecs-bigdata/How to leverage Pivotal Cloud Foundry, Pivotal HD and ECS to analyze Twitter data.md

 go build
 ```

 Create another bucket using *s3curl* (You don't need to specify *-H 'x-emc-file-system-access-enabled: true'* as it won't be accessed through HDFS).
 This bucket won't be used to store data, but only to store information about the jobs you'll run.
+I use this mechanism to synchronize the different instances when it's running on Cloud Foundry.

 Set the environment variables as shown below: